 This course is an introduction to 3D solid modeling techniques utilizing feature-based, constraint-based parametric design.
-This course encourages the student to visualize parts in the 3D world and have a "design intent" plan for each part in which they will design.
-This will help in the arrangement of assemblies, parts, features and dimensions to meet design requirements.
+This course encourages the student to visualize parts in the 3D world and have a design intent" plan for each part in which they will design.
+This will help in the arrangement of assemblies

-MECH 4013 - Machine Design II, 3 Credits
+MECH 4013 - Machine Design II.
+3 Credits